KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/book/ws3-box-model-layout/2padding-margin.md

 </details>
    {% endhint %}

-1. The social icons now extend pass the background color.
+1. The social icons now extend past the background color.
 Give the social icons a little extra space by setting the `footer` height to 75px by adding `height: 75px;` to the existing style for `footer`.